anmolksachan/TheTimeMachine/README.md

 Version 3.0 is under development.
 If you see any issues please open an issues and we are happy to take a look and fix that.
 - `--menu` work is under progress you can directly use `--attack` instead.
 - `--backup` needs to also output archieved URL simialr to [WayBackupFinder](https://github.com/anmolksachan/WayBackupFinder)
+- `--jwt` error in decoding JWT tokens and we are working to fix the issue.

 ---